cartalyst/manuals/sentrysocial/usage/registration.md

 #### User is not logged in, does not have an account, but the provider gave us an email

-If the user is not logged in, doesn't have a sentry account, but the provider gives us an email, we can auto create a an account for them with no further input.
-It will be like a registration process didn't occur.
+If the user is not logged in, doesn't have a sentry account, but the provider gives us an email, we can auto create an account for them with no further input.
+It will be like a registration process did not occur.
 If you still wish to have more fields, you can ask for the extra input afterwards.